 Photo: @joemiddlehurst

 Ometepe Island is surprisingly underdeveloped in many areas.
 You can rent motorbikes and really explore what the island has to offer.
 If you like waterfalls, motorbikes, swimming, and rum, head to Ometepe for a few days.
+It was my highlight, and getting lost in nature at Charco Verde was a particular highlight.

 The river and jungle areas of Nicaragua’s interior are wild and full of adventure potential.
 The Corn Islands off of Nicaragua’s Caribbean beaches are the most far-flung destinations in Central America.
+Much more expensive though.

 It is no easy effort to arrive there (without flying).
 Once you do, you will be rewarded by the lack of backpacker hordes.